Town and Crown is an illustrated history of the planning and development of Canada’s capital city, filling a significant gap in our urban scholarship.

 About the Author

-David Gordon, FCIP is Professor in the School of Urban and Regional Planning of the Department of Geography and Planning at Queen’s University.
-He was SURP Director from 2008-2018.
+David Gordon, FCIP, RPP AICP P.Eng, is a Professor and Internship Co-Coordinator in the School of Urban and Regional Planning (SURP) in the Department of Geography and Planning at Queen’s University.
+He was the Director of SURP from 2008 to 2018.
 Prior to returning to Queen’s, he practised in the public and private sector for 15 years.
 David is a founding Director of the Council for Canadian Urbanism, a Fellow of the Canadian Institute of Planners and has shared their National Award of Distinction four times.

 His books on planning history and urban redevelopment include Town and Crown: An Illustrated History of Canada’s Capital; Planning Twentieth Century Capital Cities; and Battery Park City: Politics and Planning on the New York Waterfront.
 David has taught community planning at other universities including McGill, Ryerson, Toronto, Latvia, Western Australia, Harvard, MIT and Pennsylvania, where he was a Fulbright Senior Scholar.
-He holds a DDes from the Harvard Graduate School of Design, and an MPl and BSc from Queen’s.
+He holds a DDes from the Harvard Graduate School of Design, M.Pl. and BSc from Queen’s University.